EssentialsX/Essentials/EssentialsDiscord/README.md

 > Right click your 'primary' channel -> `Copy ID` -> Paste into Notepad for later step

 13. You've successfully copied all the necessary IDs needed for a basic setup.
-Next up is generating the default config for EssentialsXDiscord, so you can start setting it up!
-Do this by putting the EssentialsXDiscord jar (you can download it [here](https://essentialsx.net/downloads.html) if you do not already have one) in your plugins folder, starting your server, and then stopping it as soon as it finishes starting up.
+Next up is generating the default config for EssentialsX Discord, so you can start setting it up!
+Do this by putting the EssentialsX Discord jar (you can download it [here](https://essentialsx.net/downloads.html) if you do not already have one) in your plugins folder, starting your server, and then stopping it as soon as it finishes starting up.
 > ![Start/Stop Server](https://i.imgur.com/JQX6hqM.gif)
 > Drag EssentialsXDiscord jar into plugins folder -> Start Server -> Stop Server

 14. Now you can start to configure the plugin with all the stuff you copied from earlier.
-Open the config for EssentialsXDiscord located at `plugins/EssentialsDiscord/config.yml`.
+Open the config for EssentialsX Discord located at `plugins/EssentialsDiscord/config.yml`.
 When you open the config, the first thing to configure is your bot's token.
 Replace `INSERT-TOKEN-HERE` in the config with the token you copied earlier from step 6.
 > ![Paste Token](https://i.imgur.com/EnD31Wg.gif)
 > Re-Copy Token from Step 6 -> Paste as token value

-15. Next, is the guild id, replace the zeros for the guild value in the config with the guild id you copied from step 13.
+15. Next is the guild ID.
+Replace the zeros for the guild value in the config with the guild ID you copied from step 13.
 > ![Paste Guild](https://i.imgur.com/YxkHykd.gif)

-16. Finally, you'll need to paste the primary channel id you copied from step 14 and paste it as the primary value in the channels section and once you've done that save the config file!
+16. Finally, you'll need to paste the primary channel ID you copied from step 14 and paste it as the primary value in the channels section and once you've done that save the config file!
 > ![Paste Primary](https://i.imgur.com/4xaHMfO.gif)